demuller/cmssw/PhysicsTools/NanoAOD/README.md

 2. Modify it accordingly to your CMSSW version and replace `--eventcontent NANOEDMAODSIM` by `--eventcontent NANOAODSIM` in the cmsDriver command
 3. You can run it locally with `cmsRun TOP-RunIIAutumn18NanoAODv5-00207_1_cfg.py` or submit it via crab, an example for a crab config is given in `PhysicsTools/nanoAOD/test/crab_tw_antitop_ext1.py` with the corresponding PSet config file `PhysicsTools/nanoAOD/test/nano_cfg.py`
 4. Important: make sure to set the following variable in the OutputModule section of the PSet config: `fakeNameForCrab =cms.untracked.bool(True),`
-5. You can further process the publicated private nanoAOD files as shown in the napalm framework: `trees/test/crab/priv_nAODv5/`

 ## Troubleshooting